-Too often, says author Debra Hallisey, we ignore these and other warning signs that our parent or other loved one needs assistance until an event such as a fall or a hospital stay no longer allows us to bury our heads in the sand.
-Without knowing what to expect as a caregiver, it is difficult to adjust to this caregiver role.
+Have you started picking up groceries for your aging parents while doing your own shopping?
+Do you go to the doctor with your loved one to be the second set of ears?
+Too often we ignore warning signs that our parent or other loved one needs assistance until an event such as a fall or a hospital stay no longer allows us to bury our heads in the sand.
+But without knowing what to expect as a caregiver, it is difficult to adjust to this caregiver role.

 In 2015 life changed for Debra Hallisey.
 She became responsible for her disabled mother after her father’s death.
 As she took on the roles of financial adviser, caregiver, social director—as well as her continuing role as daughter—she found herself asking “what do I do?” and “where do I start?”
 She brought her 25 years of experience as a consultant building and enhancing corporate training programs for Fortune 500 companies in the United States and Canada to the problem and, in the process, learned how many other people are in a similar situation caring for a parent, a sibling, a spouse, or significant other.